How to Migrate Exchange 2013, 2016 Mailboxes to Office 365 – Comprehensive Guide

 - On the current screen, click on Add (+) button to highlight a user on-premises to migrate data to Office 365.

 - Click on Add (+) -> OK -> Next to proceed further

-- Mention required details in the credential page, for an on-premises administrator including password and name and click on Next button
+- Mention required details on the credential page, for an on-premises administrator including password and name, and click on the Next button

-- In the required text field mention migration batch name and search and select target delivery domain by operating down arrow for the mailboxes migrating to Office 365.
+- In the required text field mention the migration batch name and search and select the target delivery domain by operating the down arrow for the mailboxes migrating to Office 365.
 It is the generally used basic SMTP domain for O365 mailboxes.

-- Take a look that move primary and archive mailbox options are enabled and hit Next to continue.
+- Take a look that moves primary and archive mailbox options are enabled and hit Next to continue.

 - At least one recipient must be chosen from the current page.
 A complete batch report can be received.

-- Automatically start the batch option should be enabled and then mark the option for automatically complete the migration batch.
-Click on New button to proceed to next step.
+- Automatically start the batch option should be enabled and then mark the option for automatically completing the migration batch.
+Click on the New button to proceed to the next step.

-Completed batches of Exchange 2013, 2016 to Office 365 migration procedure are recommended to be deleted for minimizing errors likelihood.
-Follow below-mentioned instructions to do so:
+Completed batches of Exchange 2013, and 2016 to Office 365 migration procedure are recommended to be deleted for minimizing errors likelihood.
+Follow the below-mentioned instructions to do so: